 Nineteen of the birds were caught by RSPCA staff and caring members of the public on Friday 10 January.

 RSPCA inspector Trevor Walker said: “We had a call about a large number of cockerels that had been dumped.

 “Two of our animal collection officers, ACO Terry Haley and ACO … Continue reading…

-A chinchilla has been rescued by the RSPCA after being abandoned in a food waste bin in Warwick.
+A kitten has been rescued by the RSPCA after being found in an industrial bin in Durham.

 The 10-week-old tortie and white female was heard meowing by a member of the public the day before she was found on Friday (20 December).

 RSPCA animal collection officer (ACO) Shane Lynn got to the scene, in an alley off Providence Row, at 4.45pm.
 He said: “It seems incredibly unlikely that this kitten got into the bin on her own.